 You may get covered emergency medical care whenever you need it, anywhere inside or outside the United States.
 We cover ambulance services in situations where getting to the emergency room in any other way could endanger your health.
-You may get covered emergency medical care (including ambulance) when you need it anywhere in the world (claim forms required).
-For more information, see Chapter 4 or the Medical Benefits Chart located at the back of this EOC.
+For more information, see the Medical Benefits Chart located at the front of this EOC.